This essay was originally published on May 31 2018.

-“Enemy agents” (EFF, 2015) is how the Economic Freedom Fighters (EFF) describe the media.
-The EFF are an increasingly influential populist opposition party in South Africa, famous for their disruptive action and for (now successfully) calling for former president Jacob Zuma to #PayBackTheMoney he allegedly embezzled.
+“Enemy agents” is how the Economic Freedom Fighters (EFF) described the media in 2015.
+The EFF are an increasingly influential populist opposition party in South Africa, famous for their disruptive action and their calls for former president Jacob Zuma to #PayBackTheMoney he allegedly embezzled.
 In their attacks on the press they are not that different from their counterparts in established democracies, although they occasionally have more legitimate reasons for calling out inappropriate interference in the media by the South African government (see for instance this case in the Supreme Court).
 British populist party UKIP, for example, equally accuses the media of elite bias and often relies on direct modes of communication to circumvent those pesky gatekeepers.
 Former leader Nigel Farage has his own phone-in radio show on the LBC and writes weekly columns in the Daily Express, and then of course there is Twitter, which not only Farage but Trump in particular has made famous as a populist mouthpiece.

 But why do populists discredit the media?
 Surely they, as much as any politicians, need the oxygen of publicity in order to perform effectively as political representatives.
 And what are the implications of these attacks?
 After all, we, as citizens, rely on the media as our key source of knowledge about the world.
 Having the trustworthiness of the media’s representation of social and political reality undermined is therefore truly unsettling.
-Fake news apart, the media are still our best approximation of a source of truth in this uncertain world; as Dayan puts it, they have a “reality-pronouncing” function (2013, p.
-146).
+Fake news apart, the media are still our best approximation of a source of truth in this uncertain world; as Dayan put it in 2013, they have a “reality-pronouncing” function.
 I want to suggest here that populists undermine this function of the media for the purpose of usurping it: they represent themselves as truth tellers, and as the only truth tellers out there.
 But not only that.
 In the process of doing so they redefine the notion of truth to make it a question of morality, rather than evidence-based fact, and this has important implications for representative democracy.

 The question is, which truth are populists telling?
 For truth is not just truth.
 Indeed, the populist notion of truth is different from the one we often decry as lacking in the current crisis of public communication (Blumler and Gurevitch, 1995; Van Aelst et al., 2017).
 It is not based on scientific, empirical evidence and fact as a basis for rational deliberation and informed choice amongst candidates by us voters.
 Rather, populists equate truth with authenticity.
 That is what the elite, with their acts of deception and hollow rhetoric, lack, and it explains why they are on the wrong side of the dividing line between Us and Them.
 Authenticity is a moral quality that involves being true to oneself.
-Or perhaps we should rather say, it involves appearing to be true to oneself, for authenticity is a performed quality (Enli, 2015).
+Or perhaps we should rather say, it involves appearing to be true to oneself, since authenticity is a performance.
 This seems paradoxical, and indeed authenticity must never be been seen to be performed for that would expose the performer as inauthentic.
-On the public stage that is representative politics, there must appear to be no discrepancy between onstage and backstage behavior (Goffman, 1959) for if a politician’s private persona is revealed to contradict his public performance, his authenticity is undermined.
+On the public stage that is representative politics, there must appear to be no discrepancy between what Erving Goffman called onstage and backstage behaviour: if a politician’s private persona is revealed to contradict his public performance, his authenticity is undermined.

 We are faced with two types of truth, then.
 One – an objective statement of scientific and evidence-based fact – supposedly forms the basis of elite policy making and the media’s representation of reality.
 The other, the populist truth, involves being true to oneself and thereby to the people one communicates with.
 This truth of authenticity is a matter of morality, not scientific fact.
 Populists’ equation of truth with authenticity therefore constitutes an epistemological shift in representative democracy, both in terms of the basis of the relationship between the people and those who represent them and of the foundation for citizens’ democratic choice of representatives.
 It changes what we need to know to participate democratically as appropriately informed citizens: honesty and character become not only more important than policy or consistent value systems; they become the only things that matter.
 The relationship between representatives and represented becomes based not on information provision and listening but on trust.